 Get some advice

 There was only one thing left to do – ask the experts!
 Facebook has become my go to guide for all things travel – there are so many groups and pages for like minded people who are only to happy to share travel advice and destinations.
 I headed straight over to the TAWK (Travel Australia With Kids) page and got some sound advice instantly.
 I also connected with some other families in Australia doing what we hoped to do and asked them their best tips for finding a vehicle.
-Special shout outs to Our Family Getabout and Blended Family Road Trip for answering my very vague questions and giving us some inspiration!
+Special shout outs to Our Family Getabout and Discover Family Travel for answering my very vague questions and giving us some inspiration!

 The responses were pretty unanimous in their advice.
 Do your research.
 Follow Gumtree for a while so you get to know the market and get to spot a bargain.
 Talk to other families and see what they bought and how they have found it.